peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

 The time zone offset is other than 0 and  <i>gmt</i>
  is true.

 <a id="ParseDateString_string"></a>
 ### ParseDateString

     public static int[] ParseDateString(
+        string str);

+Gets the date and time extracted from a date-time string following the Internet Message Format (RFC 5322).
+However, this method does not allow obsolete time zone strings to appear in the date-time string.
+See**PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)**for information on the format of this method's return value.

+<b>Parameters:</b>

+ * <i>str</i>: String.

+<b>Return Value:</b>

+An 8-element array containing the date and time, or `null`  if  <i>str</i>
+ is null, empty, or syntactically invalid, or if the string's year would overflow the range of a 32-bit signed integer.

+<a id="ParseDateString_string_bool"></a>
+### ParseDateString

+    public static int[] ParseDateString(